Justin99x/willow2-sdk-mods/speedrun_practice/README.md

 pyproject_url: https://raw.githubusercontent.com/Justin99x/willow2-sdk-mods/refs/heads/main/speedrun_practice/pyproject.toml
 ---

-# Speedrun Practice Mod

 Borderlands 2 mod with various utilities to help in practicing speedruns.
-All solo speedruns are currently supported on some level, although many runs (e.g. current patch) don't need much help other than an easy way to make practice saves.
+All speedruns are currently supported on some level, although many runs (e.g. current patch) don't need much help other than an easy way to make practice saves.

 Co-op is now supported!